Dr Shola Apena Rogers

 Kelly has a passion for empowering our future generations and co-founded Y.E.S charity between 2005 – 2012.
 The charity worked with some of London’s most vulnerable and marginalised young people and helped to tackle, first-hand, issues synonymous with poverty.
 Her first-hand experience of these youth groups has lead Kelly to education, and she strongly believes that equality of access and educational opportunity are some of the biggest interventions that can directly impact outcomes for all children.

-Kelly heads operations.
+Kelly heads member events.